bladeba/MSX/Programs/DI/readme.md

 - Only for **MSX Nextor** by *Nestor Soriano*
 - Compatible with *FAT12* and *FAT16* partitions
 - Put inside a directory in the Path
+- It's a .COM, so you can change its name: LDIR, DIL, LONGDIR...

 Usage: